 Community Health Initiatives

-Over the last decade, Anthem has committed resources and worked with key entities (such as nonprofit organizations, universities, professional societies, and government agencies) to create initiatives that address public health concerns, close gaps in care, and improve people’s everyday living conditions.
+For more than a decade, Anthem has committed resources and worked with key entities (such as nonprofit organizations, universities, professional societies, and government agencies) to create initiatives that address public health concerns, close gaps, and improve people’s everyday living conditions.